icub3d/goblog/README.md

 Each template is rendered using Go's standard text/template library.
 When designing your templates, you can reference the documentation for the [templates package](http://godoc.org/github.com/icub3d/goblog/templates).
 For example, the _entry.html_ maps to the [MakeBlogEntry](http://godoc.org/github.com/icub3d/goblog/templates#Templates.MakeBlogEntry) function.
 In your _entry.html_ template, you'd put _{{.Title}}_ where you expect the title of the blog entry to go.
 You can see an example at my own [entry.html](https://github.com/icub3d/joshua.themarshians.com/blob/master/templates/entry.html).

+As a special case, the templating engine has some helper functions:

+  * _.Exec_ - you can include the output of a command line using this helper.
+For example, `{{.Exec "/bin/bash" "-c" "git log --pretty=oneline | wc -l "}}` would return the results of the executed command which might be something like _30_.

 Blog Entry Meta Data
 --------------------